allyshoww/AMI-Packer-OpenVPN/README Chef-Kitchen.md

 ```
 sudo kitchen init
 ```
-You can ignore the warning about kitchen.yaml
+You can ignore the warning about kitchen.yaml selecting the "N" option.

 4-) Run sudo kitchen verify.